Parks & Recreation Master Plan Update

 From the overwhelming turnout our rapidly developing town has to outdoor park hosted events, such as Six Sundays in Spring, Boo Bash, and many others, it is clear that the town needs more open space for active and passive recreational events.
 In addition, the town needs to carefully consider what it allows to be developed in the areas surrounding Joyner Park.
 The town should work with the land owner and conservation groups to acquire and maintain the Harris Rd forested parcel across from Joyner as a nature preserve.
 Doing so would enhance the beauty and accessibility of the park while providing much needed passive open space.

-adipaolo about 1 month ago
+adipaolo about 1 year ago

 We need better road infrastructure and road repair on several side and backroads like the inlet that leads from Capital Blvd. to the Firestone near Wal-Mart.
 Additionally, I find the rate of approval for new appartments and housing to be too high and too fast!
 What was once lush forest around the Cavness Farms and Cumarron areas is now turning into a suburban sprawl with what seems to be no regard for animal habitats or natural barriers between residential and highway locations.
 I feel like we're losing the "Forest" in Wake Forest.

-JaredV about 1 month ago
+JaredV about 1 year ago

 The huge influx of new pickleball players in our area have made it an even greater need for more pickleball courts in Wake Forest.
 We have an opportunity to get a whole generation of people involved in a healthy, absolutely fun way to exercise and meet folks from any age and walks of life.